 This training course supports practitioners working with refugee communities in the design of livelihood interventions based on a solid understanding of market trends and demand.
-The training has been developed by the ILO and the UNHCR as a response to a lack of a specialised training on market-based livelihood interventions for refugees.
-It is based on the "Making markets work for the poor" (M4P) approach and disseminates tools and good practices learnt from ILO-UNHCR collaboration as well as from ILO projects implementing the approach in different countries.
+The training has been developed by the ILO and the UNHCR as a response to a lack of a specialized training on market-based livelihood interventions for refugees.
+It is based on the "Making markets work for the poor" (M4P) approach and disseminates tools and good practices learnt from ILO-UNHCR cooperation, as well as from ILO projects implementing the approach in different countries.
 The training combines expert input with applied learning methodologies.
 Participants will be exposed to group-based learning methods, including expert presentations, mapping exercises and case studies, to ensure a high-quality learning experience.
 The faculty includes M4P experts who bring real-life programming expertise to the course and learning specialists who will facilitate a learner-centred training programme.

 By the end of the training, participants will be able to: